CGebben/Dublin_Bikes_App/README.md

 While this was a group project, my contributions included:

-Frontend Development: Designed and implemented the CSS styles and structured the HTML layout.
+**Frontend Development**: Designed and implemented the CSS styles and structured the HTML layout.

-JavaScript Development: Contributed to bikeapp.js, specifically handling UI interactions.
+**JavaScript Development**: Contributed to bikeapp.js, specifically handling UI interactions.

-Backend Development: Worked on bikeapp.py, including integrating Flask with the SQL database.
+**Backend Development**: Worked on bikeapp.py, including integrating Flask with the SQL database.

-Database Integration: Connected the Flask application to MySQL using SQLAlchemy.
+**Database Integration**: Connected the Flask application to MySQL using SQLAlchemy.

 ## Notes